EarlKennard/median_and_mode/README.md

 # How to run it

 Clone the repo and make sure you have Rust installed in your VSCODE.
-Just type in 'cargo run' and you'll see it on your terminal.
+Go to the proper directory and type in 'cargo run' and you'll see it on your terminal.
 If you use a different I.D.E., provided it can run Rust, then the process is likely similar.

 # Problems

-1. The user can't give more than one answer for the vector's mode.
-This can be incorrect as the vector can have more than one mode.
-2. There should be a condition where if there's more than one mode, if the user correctly chooses at least one, then the program should recognize that and say that the user is partially correct.
-3. Sometimes a vector has no mode.
-In this case, the program should recognize that.
-As of right now, if the program encountered that, it always chooses the first element in the vector.
-The user should be able to answer that the vector has no mode, and the program should recognize that's correct.
+1. needs more robust error handling in the user inputs

 # Future fixes/planned changes

 1. Fix everything listed in the problems section.
-2. In the future, perhaps create a simple graphical UI
+2. add unit testing
+2. rewrite all the for loops in idiomatic rust with iter() and refactor some of the functions if needed
+4. reorganize the code so all the functionality resides in a 'lib' folder inside src, and main.rs only contains an overview of the program

 # Genesis of the project

-I got the idea to make this from the Rust book as one of the three suggested exercises: https://doc.rust-lang.org/stable/book/ch08-03-hash-maps.html.
-It's at the end of the page.
+I got the idea to make this from the Rust book as one of the three suggested exercises: https://doc.rust-lang.org/stable/book/ch08-03-hash-maps.html#summary.
+It is an expanded modification of it where I added the ability for the user to create their own vector.
-I wanted to make this because the original vector exercise seemed trivial, but this turned out to be more of a hassle than I expected.

 # Notes on planning.txt and vector creation flowchart.png included in the project

-If you can, please ignore them.
+If you can, please ignore them because they're poorly drawn or for my own benefit.
 I included them for
-a) posterity so I can look back at the project and quickly see the planning/overall structure if I forget, and
+a) posterity for my sake so I can look back at the project and quickly see the planning/overall structure if I forget, and
-b) also for posterity so any curious strangers can see how I created the program, even if the program really is simple at the end of the day.
+b) also so any curious strangers can see a visual representation of the flow of the program.